 Luxembourg is a really magical place.
-The country’s rich history and cultural influences of neighbouring countries is quite visible in the architecture, many of which are castles, forts, and other historical ruins.
+The country’s rich history and the cultural influences of neighbouring countries are quite visible in the architecture.
+Many of these are castles, forts, and other historical ruins.
 Because this is a very small country you can see all of these phenomenal structures, and on occasion functioning castles, through a handful of easy day trips.
 In many ways, it feels like you can go back in time touring Luxembourg’s castles and medieval villages.

-We did a half-day drive and were able to drop by 3, it was a fairly rainy day but the views are still worth the travel.
+We did a half-day drive and were able to drop by three.
+It was a somewhat rainy day but the views were still worth the travel.
 This is a really great scenic drive through the mountainous terrain and open fields.
-Driving through you will coast through picturesque farms, small towns, and villages, and have many opportunities to enjoy the greenery of the country through a car window [bottom image].
+Driving through you will coast through picturesque farms, small towns, and villages.
+This drive offers many opportunities to enjoy the greenery of the country through a car window [bottom image].

 Built over many years by various counts starting in the Romanesque period with the last additions completed in the Gothic period.
-The area eventually became a defense system surrounded by a thick rampart, some of which you can observe from the top of the tower.
+The area eventually became a defense system surrounded by a thick rampart.
+Some of these structures can be observed from the top of the tower.
 The ruins are now a part of the Esch-sur-Sûre town.
 There are a few hotels and a spa, some casual restaurants, and many spectacular viewpoints on the hills.
-The ruins are divided into two main structures: the Upper Sûre Lake tower with the monument up a steep staircase and the chapel with surrounding structures on the other side up the hill.
+The ruins are divided into two main structures: the Upper Sûre Lake tower with the monument up a steep staircase and the chapel with surrounding structures on the other side of the hill.
 Both structures are open 24/7 and easily accessible on foot.
-The view from one offers a great view on the other so make sure to wear your comfortable shoes because these staircases, as one would imagine, are not the evenest.
+The view from one offers a great view from the other.
+And make sure to wear your comfortable shoes because these staircases, as one would imagine, are not the evenest.

 Visiting: open 24/7, no admission.